AKT Exam Dates 2025/26

 Frequently Asked Questions

-• Candidates have a time limit of 3 hours and 15 minutes to answer all questions
+• Candidates have a time limit of 160 minutes to answer all questions

 • Questions may come in the form of single best answer, extended matching questions (EMQs) and case vignettes

-• The exam is scored on a pass/fail basis, with a minimum passing score of 60%
+• The exam is scored on a pass/fail basis

 • The AKT is taken at a secure test centre, where candidates must follow strict security protocols, including secure identification